maelfabien/maelfabien.github.io/_posts/2019-6-29-Explorium.md

 - The URL of the image on the website
 - The form (painting, ceramics, sculpture...).
 We'll only focus on paintings in our case.
 - The type of painting (mythological, genre, portrait, landscape...)
-- The school, i.e the painting guidelines
+- The school, i.e the dominant painting style
 - The timeframe in which experts estimate the painting has been realized

 # Feature engineering